-In 2018, we began exploring potential project sites near Mozambique’s capital in Maputo with a vision to bring back the vitality of the forests that fringe the rivers and coastline in Southern Mozambique.
+In 2018, we began exploring potential reforestation project sites near Mozambique’s capital in Maputo with a vision to bring back the vitality of the forests that fringe the rivers and coastline in Southern Mozambique.
 A large area along the coast that had been stripped of its mangrove ecosystem was identified as our starting point.
-With a seed source and a local workforce in place, the project launched.
+With a seed source and a local workforce in place, the reforestation program launched.
 In the first three months of planting, over 280,000 mangrove trees were produced, planted, and protected by the local workforce.

 - Southern tip of Mozambique, in close proximity to Maputo

 - Provide stability against erosion and improve ocean and coral reef health